tarmiste/cruxppc-ng-3.4/README.md

   download and building of packages with the crux package utilities.

   If bootable crux system is desired, the user will build the kernel and configure the bootloader to boot the crux system.
+A sample kernel configuration file is provided (under kernel) that may be helpful in creating the kernel.

   A more detailed description of installing and configuring CRUX PPC can be found in the handbook and release notes.